 After users download an app and get through their first-run experience with it, the effectiveness of its design and how well it works for them personally is what comes into consideration.

 The best personal finance tools are designed very intentionally for a specific use case or kind of user.
-Let’s dive into some examples.
+Let’s dig into some examples.

 Design matters in fintech because design is central to a website’s credibility.
 Design can build up trust or break it down very quickly.
 It can burden users with excessive information and friction that ruins the user experience.

 Personal finance in particular presents some difficulties that make design all the more important.
-When you use a banking app or budgeting app normally, you need to authenticate yourself, sync up with your bank account and various credit cards, enter personal information (including SSNs, DOBs, etc.), and otherwise input quite a lot of data.
+When you use a banking app or budgeting app normally, you need to authenticate yourself, sync up with your bank account and various credit cards, enter personal information (including SSNs and DOBs), and otherwise input quite a lot of data.

 Turning that into an easy consumer experience is both the PFM design challenge and a massive PFM design opportunity, as the best tools in the space prove.

-Robinhood — Get millions of millennial customers by using white space in your design
+Robinhood — Getting millions of millennial customers by using white space

 In 2015, Robinhood became the first fintech product to be awarded the prestigious Apple Design Award.
 The mobile app is clean, uncluttered, and features one of the smoothest stock portfolio views out there.
 But most importantly, Robinhood’s app design mirrors the needs of its specific market.